hapi-server/data-specification/README.md

 |code    | integer |specific value indicating the category of the outcome of the request - see [HAPI Status Codes](#hapi-status-codes)|
 |message | string  |human readable description of the status - must conceptually match the intent of the integer code|

-The Status object has the same meaning in all the JSON responses described below, but this table describing the `code` and `message` elments is not repeated for the other endpoints.
+The code in the status is an integer corresponding to a specific server state.
+The required and recommended codes for various states, as well as recommended message text, are listed below in the section on [HAPI Status Codes](#hapi-status-codes).
+For each HAPI code, there is also a corresponding HTTP code that should also be set in the HTTP response header (which may be all the client gets for some types of responses and errors.)
+The status object has the same meaning in all the endpoints, therefore the status object table is not repeated for subsequent endpoint descriptions.

 **Example**